yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 type IO a = World -> (a, World)
 ~~~~~~

-Some example of functions:
+Some examples of functions:

 ~~~~~~ {.haskell}
 getLine :: IO String
 print :: Show a => a -> IO ()
 ~~~~~~

-`getLine` is an IO action which takes a world as parameter and returns a couple `(String,World)`.
+`getLine` is an IO action which takes world as a parameter and returns a couple `(String,World)`.
-Which can be summarized as: `getLine` is of type `IO String`.
-Which we also see as, an IO action which will return a String "embeded inside an IO".
+This can be summarized as: `getLine` is of type `IO String`, which we also see as an IO action which will return a String "embeded inside an IO".

 The function `print` is also interesting.
 It takes one argument which can be shown.
 In fact it takes two arguments.
 The first is the value to print and the other is the state of world.
 It then returns a couple of type `((),World)`.
-This means it changes the state of the world, but doesn't yield anymore data.
+This means that it changes the state of the world, but doesn't yield any more data.

 This type helps us simplify the type of `bind`: